-We are delighted to have moved to our permanent site and as a new school, we are fortunate to have fourteen spacious and very well furnished and equipped classrooms.
+We moved to our permanent site in August 2021 and are fortunate to have fourteen spacious and very well furnished and equipped classrooms.
 These have been carefully designed to ensure there is free flow from internal to external areas to facilitate our youngest children's learning through play.
 We also have a learning resource centre and nurture resource room on the first floor, which we use to help support individual and groups of children at different times during the day.